Top Plants that Thrive in Clay

 Name: Solidago 'Crown of Rays'

 Tough-as-nails daylily grows almost anywhere.
-Its trumpet-shape blooms each last only a day, but plants can bloom for several weeks because they produce many flower buds.
+Its trumpet-shaped blooms each last only a day, but plants can bloom for several weeks because they produce many flower buds.
 Some varieties bloom several times through the summer.
 'Country Melody', shown here, has a peachy pink bloom with a creamy yellow throat.

 Name: Hemerocallis selections